awsdocs/amazon-ec2-user-guide/doc_source/instance-store-swap-volumes.md

 Swap space in Linux can be used when a system requires more memory than it has been physically allocated\.
 When swap space is enabled, Linux systems can swap infrequently used memory pages from physical memory to swap space \(either a dedicated partition or a swap file in an existing file system\) and free up that space for memory pages that require high\-speed access\.

 **Note**
 Using swap space for memory paging is not as fast or efficient as using RAM\.
 If your workload is regularly paging memory into swap space, you should consider migrating to a larger instance type with more RAM\.
-For more information, see [Resizing Your Instance](ec2-instance-resize.md)\.
+For more information, see [Changing the Instance Type](ec2-instance-resize.md)\.

 The `c1.medium` and `m1.small` instance types have a limited amount of physical memory to work with, and they are given a 900 MiB swap volume at launch time to act as virtual memory for Linux AMIs\.
 Although the Linux kernel sees this swap space as a partition on the root device, it is actually a separate instance store volume, regardless of your root device type\.